Brian Roark

 Some recent-ish activities, links and/or resources:

-- I am co-organizing (w/Kyle Gorman, Emily Prud’hommeaux and Richard Sproat) the Second Workshop on Computation and Written Language (CAWL 2024), to be held in conjunction with LREC-COLING in Torino, Italy, May 21, 2024.
+- I co-organized (w/Kyle Gorman, Emily Prud’hommeaux and Richard Sproat) the Second Workshop on Computation and Written Language (CAWL 2024), held in conjunction with LREC-COLING in Torino, Italy, May 21, 2024.

 - I was co-Editor-in-chief for the Transactions of the Association for Computational Linguistics (TACL) from 2018-2022.
 The journal's 2021 impact factor was the topic of an MIT Press blog post.